Some poems, old and new

 unconditionally

-causes a crack in her body
+the implosion causes a crack in her body

 ever so slight and subtle